-Students in Singapore who are taking the A-Level H2 Chemistry syllabus (code: 9729) will be taking their Practical Exam (Paper 4) this Thursday 25th October 2018.
+Students in Singapore who are taking the A-Level H2 Chemistry syllabus (code: 9729) will be taking their Practical Exam (Paper 4) on 16th October 2019.

 During the last few lessons in our JC2 A-Level H2 Chemistry tuition classes, I have recapped with my students on the key points to take note of for their upcoming Chemistry practical examination.
-I also realised that a lot of their friends intend to start preparing for their Practical Exam only on the eve of the exam i.e. 24th October 2018.
+I also realised that a lot of their friends intend to start preparing for their Practical Exam only on the eve of the exam.
+This is definitely too late.

 Today, I would like to share with you readers on some of the key points you should also take note of.